A great cardio workout with top-notch striking coaches.

-If you’re looking for a great cardio workout and some top-notch striking technique, the kickboxing program at Easton Training Center is the right place for you.
-Designed as an entry-level class to the Muay Thai program, kickboxing will teach you the fundamentals of the sport, including footwork, punches, kicks, and knees.
-The techniques taught in the Kickboxing program are real fighting techniques!
+Designed as an entry-level class to the Muay Thai program, kickboxing will teach you the fundamentals of the sport, including punches, kicks, and footwork.

-What is the difference between Kickboxing and Muay Thai?
+What is the difference between Kickboxing classes and Muay Thai classes?

-For students who have not previously trained in Muay Thai, also known as the “Art of 8 Limbs,” our kickboxing program will thoroughly introduce its most important elements.
+At Easton, Kickboxing is beginner’s Muay Thai.
+For students who have not previously trained in Muay Thai, also known as the “Art of 8 Limbs,” our kickboxing program is the place to start.
+These classes will thoroughly introduce its most important elements.
 You’ll learn how to properly position your hands, shift your weight, and most importantly, how to strike effectively using your fists, shins, and knees.
-Since elbows and clinch work are not allowed in sport kickboxing, those will be taught exclusively in the Muay Thai program.
-The kickboxing classes will spend a significant amount of time on the heavy bags, a time-tested training tool in combat sports.
-Heavy bags allow students to develop striking power and technique, while using their footwork and motion.
-Watch all the top fighters in the world, and you will always see them incorporate the heavy bag in to their weekly training routine.
-The kickboxing classes will challenge you to push yourself, and they are sure to get your heart rate up!
+There is no person-to-person contact in this class.
+Partner drills will be limited to catching punches on the gloves, and most combinations will be practiced on the heavy bag, a time-tested training tool in combat sports.
+Our kickboxing classes will challenge you to push yourself, and they are sure to get your heart rate up!

 Our more advanced Muay Thai classes are targeted toward students who have more experience, and have a solid working knowledge of the fundamentals.
 These classes focus on honing these skills, drilling more advanced techniques, and building up a competitive striking game.
 Instead of working with the heavy bags, Muay Thai students work exclusively with partners, holding Thai pads for each other to strike.